Economic Development in New Providence

 In addition, New Providence boasts many fine cultural and recreational attractions, and a high quality housing stock in a variety of styles and prices.
 Inside New Jersey magazine listed New Providence as one of the best places to buy a house in New Jersey in its October 2008 edition.

-The New Providence Business & Professional Association was established to provide community leadership in the promotion of economic development in New Providence.
+New Providence Business was established to provide community leadership in the promotion of economic development in New Providence.
 The goals of this organization are to promote the New Providence business community; serve as a vehicle to respond to community needs; enhance awareness of New Providence businesses; unify communications among and between businesses and the community; and attract and support new business development.

 New Providence is business-friendly and eager to help you succeed.
 Find out more about Doing Business in New Providence; contact Keith Lynch, Director, Department of Planning and Development; and learn more about New Providence.